 As more people get COVID-vaccinated, there might be some barriers for vacationers when it comes to cruising.

-Some of the major cruise companies already do not accept international travelers who have mixed and matched Coronavirus/COVID-19 vaccinations.
+Some of the major cruise companies already don't accept international travelers who have mixed and matched COVID-19 vaccinations.
 Mixed vaccination protocols won't be accepted on NCL-Norwegian Cruise Lines embarking/disembarking at US ports.

 For Princess Cruises, passengers who have received a single dose of AstraZeneca and a single dose of an mRNA vaccine (Pfizer/BioNTech or Moderna) won't be considered fully vaccinated.

 On its website, Princess says that mixing mRNAs is acceptable, but a combination including AstraZeneca is not:

 “Guests who have received one single dose of a vector vaccine (e.g. AstraZeneca) and one single dose of a mRNA vaccine (e.g. Pfizer/BioNTech, Moderna) will not be considered fully vaccinated.
 Guests who have received two single doses of mixed vaccines that are the same type (e.g., mRNA) will be considered fully vaccinated and will be permitted to sail, so long as the final dose is received at least 14 days prior to the beginning of the cruise.”